oroinc/documentation/book/functional_tests.rst

 Functional tests check the integration of the different layers of an application.

-From this article you will learn how you can improve experience of writing functional tests with Oro Platform.
+In this article you will learn how you can improve the experience of writing functional tests with the Oro Platform.
+It is recommended to read the Symfony 2 documentation concerning testing before you continue:
-Symfony 2 documentation about testing (http://symfony.com/doc/current/book/testing.html#functional-tests) is recommended to read before.
-Also you should be familiar with PHPUnit (http://phpunit.de).
+(http://symfony.com/doc/current/book/testing.html#functional-tests) You should also be familiar with PHPUnit (http://phpunit.de).

 When To Write Functional Tests
 ------------------------------

 Functional tests are generally written for:

-* controllers;
+* controllers
-* commands;
+* commands
-* repositories;
+* repositories
-* other services.
+* other services

-Goal of function tests is not to test separate class (unit tests) but the integration of the different parts of application.
+The goal of functional tests is not to test separate classes (unit tests), but the integration of the different parts of an application.

-If you encounter problems when writing a unit test, for example you are created dozen of mocks for Doctrine ORM classes to check building of the query and retrieving data from persistence layer then stop think, probably a functional test will be more appropriate.
+If you encounter problems when writing a unit test, (e.g. you are creating dozen of mocks for Doctrine ORM classes to check building a query and retrieving data from the persistence layer), it's likely that a functional test will be more appropriate.

-Such unit tests can be dangerous because they can deceptively pass, while in the real application functionality is not working.
+Such unit tests can be dangerous because they can pass deceptively while in the real application the functionality does not work as expected.

-Workflow of Functional Test for Controller
+Workflow of Functional Tests for Controllers
 ------------------------------------------

-* Make a request;
+* Make a request
-* Test the response;
+* Test the response
-* Click on a link or submit a form;
+* Click on a link or submit a form
-* Test the response;
+* Test the response
-* Rinse and repeat.
+* Rinse and repeat

-Steps to Create Functional Test
+Steps to Create a Functional Test
 -------------------------------

-* Extend Oro\Bundle\TestFrameworkBundle\Test\WebTestCase;
+* Extend Oro\Bundle\TestFrameworkBundle\Test\WebTestCase
-* Prepare test client (instance of Oro\Bundle\TestFrameworkBundle\Test\Client);
+* Prepare test client (instance of Oro\Bundle\TestFrameworkBundle\Test\Client)
-* Prepare fixtures (optional);
+* Prepare fixtures (optional)
-* Prepare container (optional);
+* Prepare container (optional)
-* Call test functionality;
+* Call test functionality
-* Verify result.
+* Verify result

 Initialization Client and Loading Fixtures Caveats
 --------------------------------------------------

-For improving performance of tests execution initialization of client by default is done only once per test case.
+To improve the performance of test execution, the initialization of a client is only done once per test case by default.

-It means that kernel of Symfony 2 application will be booted once per test case.
+This means that the kernel of the Symfony 2 application will be booted once per test case.

-Fixtures are also loaded by default only once per test case.
+Fixtures are also loaded only once per test case by default.

-Initialization and loading fixtures once per test case increases performance of tests execution from one side but it also can be a cause of bugs in because the state of fixtures and kernel (and as a result service container) will be shared by default between test methods of separate test case, so take care for resetting this state if needed.
+On one hand, initializing and loading fixtures once per test case increases the performance of test execution but it can also cause bugs because the state of fixtures and the kernel (and as a result, the service container) will be shared by default between test methods of separate test cases.
+Be sure to reset this state if necessary.

-Setup Test Environment
+Test Environment Setup
 ----------------------

-You will need to provide a parameters for testing environment in app/config/parameters_test.yml.
+You will need to provide parameters for the testing environment in app/config/parameters_test.yml.
 For example:

 .. code-block:: yaml